pratapdesai/record_sync/DESIGN.md

 in-memory, super fast

-but you need persistence if you truly cannot lose records (append to disk or use Redis Streams in prod)
+but if persistence is needed and  truly cannot lose records (append to disk or use Redis Streams in prod)

 ## 18. Testing & Quality